 - Spherical Aberration

 When the light is not monochromatic (not of a single wavelength), a sixth aberration is found in lenses but not in mirrors and is named chromatic aberration.

 In spherical aberration, rays of light from a point on the optical axis of a spherical lens do not all meet at the same image point.
 Rays passing closer to the center are focussed farther away than the rays passing through a circular zone near its rim.
 A circular cross-section is formed whenever a plane held perpendicular to the optical axis is made to intersect a cone.
 The area of the cross-section varies with the distance along the optical axis.
 The smallest size is known as the circle of least confusion.
 The most spherical aberration-free image is found at this distance.

-The name “Coma” is derived from the fact that a point image is blurred into a comet shape, when rays from an off-axis object point are imaged by different zones of the lens.
-In spherical aberration, the images of an object point that fall on a plane perpendicular to the optical axis are circular in shape of varying size, and superimposed about a common center.
-In coma, the images of an off-axis object point are circular in shape, of varying size, but displaced with respect to each other.
+The name “Coma” is derived from the fact that a point image is blurred into a comet shape when rays from an off-axis object point are imaged by different zones of the lens.
+In spherical aberration, the images of an object point that fall on a plane perpendicular to the optical axis are circular in the shape of varying size and superimposed about a common centre.
+In a coma, the images of an off-axis object point are circular, of varying size, but displaced with respect to each other.

 Curvature of Field & Distortion

 The curvature of field and distortion refer to the location of image points with respect to one another.
 The former three aberrations mentioned so far can be corrected by making corrections in the design of the lens, but these two aberrations could remain.
 In curvature of the field, the image of a plane object perpendicular to the optical axis will lie on a paraboloidal surface known as the Petzval Surface.
 Distortion, on the other hand, refers to the deformation of an image.
 There are two kinds of deformation, namely barrel distortion and pincushion distortion.